ferdy203/Ferdy/README.md

 - **Security** - Written in rust, so it's more memory safe than services written in c/c++
 - **Customization** - You need ultimate customization, you can configure, extend and even further program in multiple languages
+- **Battle Tested Engine** - Built on top of [pingora](https://github.com/cloudflare/pingora), a battle tested protocol implemention, as it has been serving more than 40 million Internet requests per second for more than a few years

 ## 📊 Progress Tracker